 Participating in sports is a quintessential part of the middle or high school experience for many students.
 Playing basketball, football, soccer, running track or participating in gymnastics are much-loved activities by young adults looking to practice their skills, compete and participate in a team environment.

 Unfortunately, there is a dark side to school sports organizations.
+We’re attorneys who represent victims of sexual abuse by teachers, coaches and staff.

 According to the Department of Education, up to 7% of students in middle school or high school have experienced some type of sexual abuse by coaches, teachers or other school staff.